Coursework, Absences, Assignments, and Exams

 Yes, these resources are still available and being offered remotely.
-Please visit the Resources section of this website for more information about specific services.
+Please visit the Keep Learning Resources page for more information about specific services.

 The University is working to identify solutions for students participating in credit-bearing practica, internships and other similar learning experiences.
 Please continue to monitor this website, your University email, and Canvas.

-Textbook rentals can be returned anytime up through May 7, 2020.
+The rental period begins the day you pay for the Textbook Rental and continues until the the last day of Finals, as shown on your Order Confirmation.
 Up until that time, the Bookstore will be notifying students who have rented textbooks with instructions on how to return them.
 In the meantime, if you don’t need your textbooks and want to return them, you can fill out the rental return form to generate a pre-paid shipping label.
 You are encouraged to put all of the rented books you are returning in one box.